guillainbisimwa/guillainbisimwa.github.io/README.md

 # About Me

 Hello!
-My name is Guillain, and I'm a full-stack software engineer who specializes in using Javascript, Python, React, Redux, React Native, and Rails to build software solutions for small businesses.
+My name is Guillain, and I'm a Full Stack Developer proficient with JavaScript, Python, React/Redux, Ruby/Rails, SQL, HTML/CSS.
+I am open to new opportunities and challenges.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/guillain-bisimwa-8a8b7a7b/) || [Twitter](https://twitter.com/gullain_bisimwa) || guillainbisimwa@hotmail.fr || [website](http://gbisimwa.me/) || [blog](http://gbisimwa.me/blog)